Historic Hayward Field

 The Oregon Track & Field camp will utilize Historic Hayward Field, the finest Track and Field venue in the world and home to the 2008, 2012 and 2016 Olympic Team Trials.
 At the heart of Eugene’s successful bid for the 2016 U.S. Olympic Track and Field Team Trials, Hayward Field looms as one of the world's most famous track and field venues.

-In 2014, TrackTown USA will welcome the NCAA Outdoor Championships for the 12th time since 1962 – the most of any venue in modern history.
+In 2015, TrackTown USA will welcome the NCAA Outdoor Championships for the 13th time since 1962 – the most of any venue in modern history, as well as the 2015 U.S. Championships for the seventh time.
 The NCAA Championships will be held at Hayward Field every summer through 2021.
 It is also the only facility to ever host three consecutive U.S. Olympic Trials (1972, 1976, 1980), while six U.S. Championships have graced the storied venue, including recent events in 1999, 2001 and 2011.
-The U.S. Championships return to Hayward Field the summer of 2015.

 Achieving yet another magical milestone, TrackTown USA and Historic Hayward Field were awarded the 2014 IAAF World Junior Championships.
 This triumph marks the first time an IAAF event will be contested in the United States.
-Thousands of junior athletes representing over 150 countries all over the world will make their way to Eugene in the summer of 2014.
+Thousands of junior athletes representing over 150 countries all over the world made their way to Eugene last summer.

 The centerpiece of 'Track City USA', Hayward Field attracts athletes, coaches and fans from thousands of miles away because of its renowned crowds well-versed in the sport and ready to roar in approval.
 Hayward Field's historic, covered grandstands are equally beloved, and comparable to many famous European venues.
 The 'Carnegie Hall' for American track and field plays host annually to the nation's finest single-day track and field contest, the Prefontaine Classic, which features the top mix of national and international talent on American soil each year.